 - Read picture books with your child from A Month of Cozy Books

-- Exploring the encouraging products in the Cozy Living section of my shop
+- Explore the encouraging products in the A Quiet Simple Life Series section of my shop

-- Enjoying a just-for-fun unit study such as Squirrels or Scarecrows
+- Enjoy a just-for-fun unit study such as Squirrels or Scarecrows

-- Finding a new favorite among the list of Cozy Blogs I’m Reading
+- Find a new favorite among the list of Cozy Blogs I’m Reading

-- Thinking about what it means to parent and homeschool at Godspeed
+- Think about what it means to parent and homeschool at Godspeed

-- Embracing The Freedom of Learning to Say “No”
+- Embrace The Freedom of Learning to Say “No”

-In the next few weeks I’ll also be releasing what I’ve tentatively titled The Cozy Living Guidebook.
-I’m looking forward to providing this resource to help women create lives of greater peace, understanding, and joy.
-In the meantime, I hope you will find a renewed sense of purpose today with the resources above.
+I’ve also created the A Quiet Simple Life Planner & Guidebook to help women create lives of greater peace, understanding, and joy.
+I hope you will find a renewed sense of purpose today.